cloudflare/cloudflare-docs/products/firewall/src/content/cf-firewall-rules/actions.md

 ---
+title: Actions
 pcx-content-type: reference
 order: 220
 ---

-# Actions
+# Firewall Rules actions

 ## Overview

-Actions tell Cloudflare how to handle HTTP requests that have matched a firewall rule expression.
+The action of a Firewall Rule tells Cloudflare how to handle HTTP requests that have matched the rule expression.

 ## Supported actions